mwganson/Parametric_Curve_FP/README.md

 The Feature Python object (ParametricCurve) has a number of properties separated into different groupings.

 ### Curve Group
-#### Closed (Default: True)
+#### Closed (Default: False)
 The property sets the curve to either closed or not closed.
 If it's set to True the wire will close itself (connect the first vertex to the last vertex).
-This is required if you are to use the curve to create a solid with a Pad, Extrude, etc.
+This is sometimes  required if you are to use the curve to create a solid with a Pad, Extrude, etc.  THis was set to True by default, but since 0.2022.02.13 it is now False by default.
+This is because OCC can sometimes fail if this is True and the first and last points are coincident already.
 #### Shape Type (Default: BSpline)
 Choose your shape type here.
 Options are: BSpline, Polygon, Points.
 #### PlusOneIteration (Default: True)